 - TOEFL Scores: All students who need to submit TOEFL scores as a part of their application should use code C122 to submit their scores to CSDCAS.
-TOEFL scores are required for all applicants whose first language is not English.
-The requirement can be waived for students who have earned a degree from a University where English was the instructional language.
+TOEFL scores (minimum 80) are required for all applicants whose first language is not English.
+The requirement can be waived for students who have earned a degree from a university where English was the instructional language.
 Students can also submit IELTS or Duolingo scores..

 - Letters of Recommendation:

 - Submit 3 letters of recommendation from faculty or other individuals who can provide information regarding your potential for graduate study and clinical work.
 It is important that you select your letter writers carefully and ensure that they can speak to your qualities as a student and future clinician.
 For non-traditional students, a clinician you have completed observation with or a supervisor from a work or volunteer setting can also provide valuable information about your ability to work with patients or in a clinical setting.